 After an Employment Pass has been cancelled, all related passes tied to the main pass such as the Dependant’s Pass (DP) and Long Term Visit Pass (LTVT) will be automatically cancelled at the same time.
-If the DP holder happens to hold a Letter of Consent (LOC), it will also be automatically cancelled.
 Thus, such DP holders can no longer in Singapore and will also receiver an STVP which will be valid for 30 days.

 Those who have received a cancellation acknowledgement letter must return their original work pass and all other related work passes by dropping them at MOM’s office.
 It is also possible to mail them the passes within seven days of the date of cancellation.

 What to Do After Cancellation of an Employment Pass